GEC Expectations

 Below are common questions we get from teachers.

-Please feel free to contact Brian McDonald (bmcdonald@scarsdaleschools.org) with any questions or concerns about the challenge, its expectations, or anything in general!
+Please feel free to contact Brian McDonald (bmcdonald@scarsdaleschools.org) or Tabitha Sasso (tsasso@scarsdaleschools.org) with any questions or concerns about the challenge, its expectations or anything in general!

 General Concerns